Klopovsky/Logger/README.md

 # Logger
 Logger (Delphi)

-Logger for multithreaded application
+Logger for multithreaded application.

-Implementation code is in ".pas" files
+Implementation code is in ".pas" files.